The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Driving from Lisbon to the Algarve

-This system allows you to pass through toll booths without paying anything at the booth.
-All tolls are automatically collected from your credit or debit card.
+Another possible solution is asking for a Via Verde transponder when you rent your car.
+This system allows you to pass through toll booths without paying anything at the booth, since the tolls are auto-collected from an attached credit or debit card.

 Renting a Car in Portugal